About the award

 3. Indigenous peoples:

-• Means persons who are First Nations, Métis, and/or Inuk (Inuit).
+• Refers to persons who are First Nations, Métis, and/or Inuk (Inuit).

-4. Individuals who identify as women, and/or non-binary:
+4. Individuals who identify as women, 2SLGBTQ+, and/or are gender diverse:

-• Women include individuals who identify as women.
+• Women refers to individuals who identify as women;

 In addition to the applicant’s eligibility, the company should: